NaokiHikita/cse15l-lab-reports/LabReport1.md

 ![Image](ls%20directory.png)

 * **Working Directory**: The working directory was /home.
 * **Why This Output**: When using this command, it shows the files and folders inside the given directory in the argument, lecture1.
-This is why the output was , as seen in the screenshot.
+This is why the output was "Hello.class Hello.java messages README", as seen in the screenshot.
 * **Error?** : The output is not an error.

 **3. Using cat command**